 When a couple get engaged it is a time for celebration, congratulations and often a great party.
 However, what are the legal implications of getting engaged, if any?

 It used to be the case that a man’s promise to marry was considered in many countries to be an enforceable contract.
 It was rarely to make the same consideration for the woman, as she had “the right to change her mind”, although she may pay a high social price in many places for doing so.

 Can legal action be taken against an engaged partner?

 There are certain states in the United States where legal action can still be brought for breach of contract to marry, such cases have been brought as recently as 2010.

-In this country actions were very rare and the right to bring such actions were formally brought to an end in 1970.
+In the UK, actions were very rare and the right to bring such actions were formally brought to an end in 1970.
 At this point it was decided that an agreement to marry did not give rise to a contract giving legal rights.